About This Tool

 Never order exactly what the calculator shows.
 Here's why concrete gets "lost":

-- Uneven subgrade: Ground is never perfectly flat—low spots eat concrete
+- Uneven subgrade: Ground is never perfectly flat, and low spots eat concrete

 - Form bulging: Wood forms bow slightly under pressure